mulugetakem/elma/README.md

 **Execution**
 --
 To simulate a DoS attack, you would need to start another instance of the same docker image.
-This secodary docker will be used to simulate as DoS attacker
+This second container will be used to simulate a DoS attacker.
+You can add more instances to emulate a DDoS attack.

     docker run -v $PWD:/source -it klavins/elma:latest bash on the primary docker image run the following code to get the IP address of the docker so that you can send ping (ICMP Flood) from the secodary docker image.

     ip a | grep -oE "\b([0-9]{1,3}\.){3}[0-9]{1,3}\b" | grep 172.17

+notice the IP address you get here. it usally starts with 172.17.x.x

+Go to the main(primary) container and run the following command

+    ./bin/driving_cyberdefence
+The command above is used to start the car and cyber monitor.
+You can now send pings from the other secondary container and the behaviour is:
+- If the ICMP packets coming into the car is small then nothing happens
+- if the ICMP packets coming into the car is greater than a certain threshold (>5 in this case :) ) .
+Then the user is warned about a possible ICMP packet
+- If the ICMP packets coming into the car is much higher and threatening (>10 in this case :)) .
+A posiive feedback is applied and the car will be slowly brought to stop.

 Coming Soon....